NAVYAB541/presto-deploy/UIUX.md

 and they change appearance when disabled, providing a visual cue about the user's position within the slideshow.
 This approach reduces confusion and makes navigation between slides intuitive.

+## 2.3 Feature Set 3

+- **Enhanced Numerical Input Control**: For fields that require numerical input, such as element size and position, inputs are constrained to values between 1 and 100.
+This restriction ensures that elements are added with accurate and proportional dimensions relative to the slide, preventing layout inconsistencies and enhancing usability.

+- **Dynamic Color Selection for Text**: The color input in text modals includes a color picker to provide users with an intuitive selection interface, rather than requiring manual HEX code entry.
+This feature simplifies customization and improves the overall editing experience.

+- **Real-Time Image Preview**: When uploading an image, users are shown a real-time preview of the selected image, ensuring they can verify their selection before adding it to the slide.

+- **Consistent Icon-Based Action Buttons**: Toolbar buttons for adding text, image, video, and code blocks are accompanied by distinct icons that align with each element type.
+This icon-based design aids in quick recognition, making the interface more visually informative and user-friendly.